-Roy R. Behrens is Professor of Art and Distinguished Scholar at the University of Northern Iowa.
-He has taught graphic design and design history for nearly 45 years at American colleges and universities.
-He has published seven books, hundreds of journal and magazine articles, and has been featured in interviews on NOVA, National Public Radio, Australian Public Radio, BBC, Iowa Public Radio and Iowa Public Television, as well as in documentary films.
-He has been a nominee for the Smithsonian Institution's National Design Awards, has received the Iowa Board of Regents Faculty Excellence Award, and has been described by Communication Arts magazine as "one of the most original thinkers in design."
-His most recent book is Frank Lloyd Wright and Mason City: Architectural Heart of the Prairie (in press 2016).
+Until his retirement in 2018, Roy R. Behrens was Professor of Art and Distinguished Scholar at the University of Northern Iowa.
+He had taught graphic design and design history at UNI and other schools for more than 45 years.
+He has published seven books, literally hundreds of articles in journals and magazines, and has appeared in broadcast interviews on NOVA, National Public Radio, Australian Public Radio, BBC, and Iowa Public Television, as well as in documentary films.
+He has been a nominee for the Smithsonian Institution's National Design Awards, has received the Iowa Board of Regents Faculty Excellence Award, and has been described in Communication Arts magazine as "one of the most original thinkers in design."
+His most recent book is Frank Lloyd Wright and Mason City: Architectural Heart of the Prairie (2016).

 Iowans in New Mexico: The Newcombs and the Navajos